Skip to content

 • Are there activities you enjoy that you’ve had to stop doing because of your periods?

 Eloise looks embarrassed and keeps looking at her dad.
-He is staring firmly at the floor looking as if he wishes it would open up and swallow him.
-You ask her if she would prefer to talk to you without her dad there and she nods.
-He takes his newspaper to the waiting area and you reassure him you’ll come and find him in a few minutes.
+He stares firmly at the floor as if he wishes it would open up and swallow him.
+You ask her if she would prefer to talk to you without her dad there, and she nods.
+He takes his newspaper to the waiting area, and you reassure him you’ll come and find him in a few minutes.

 Whilst there is no truly objective “test” for menorrhagia, with this history and the marked iron deficiency anaemia, it is pretty straightforward to assume Eloise has menorrhagia.
-This is likely to be the cause for her IDA as well as affecting her sport participation, her sleep and her schooling.
+This is likely to be the cause of her IDA, as well as affect her sports participation, sleep, and schooling.
 She had normal thyroid function tests (TFTs) as part of her tiredness workup (though it is worth noting that NICE do not recommend checking TFTs routinely in cases of simple menorrhagia).
-You might want to ask about other bleeding history like epistaxis, bleeding after dental extraction, family history and to consider testing for von Willebrand’s disease.
-NICE recommend this is for patients who have had menorrhagia from the start of their menstrual life.
+You might want to ask about other bleeding history like epistaxis, bleeding after dental extraction, and family history and to consider testing for von Willebrand’s disease.
+NICE recommends this for patients who have had menorrhagia from the start of their menstrual life.
 Most cases of menorrhagia at this age are, however, idiopathic.

 Other factors to consider in your assessment